ptrkhh/authentyc/PROJECT_ANALYSIS.md

 > Dual-market scope (dating and hiring) is baked into Phase 1, stretching focus and resources before validating a single use case (MASTER_PLAN_BUSINESS.md:15; MASTER_PLAN_BUSINESS.md:154-187; MASTER_PLAN_TECHNICAL.md:589-705).

 Phase 1 should be dating.
-Once dating reaches a certain threshold (MAU, for example) then we will start developing the hiring version
+Once dating reaches a certain threshold (MAU, for example) then we will start developing the hiring version.
+Also see RELATIONSHIP_EXPANSIONS.md, we might not even be doing dating at all.

-Actually I am now thinking of doing friendship and/or groupschats.
-What else can you think of by utilizing this ChatGPT history theory.
-It must be interpersonal though, not a self-reflection bullshit

 > The onboarding path assumes users will copy prompts, generate ChatGPT share links, and hand them over—each step is high-friction and unproven for cold users (MASTER_PLAN_BUSINESS.md:34-51; MASTER_PLAN_TECHNICAL.md:85-135).